sungnga/react-ecommerce/react-frontend/README.md

     - This middleware performs the following tasks:
       - Starts out with an empty history
       - Finds all the products from the order and adds them to history
-      - Finds the user from the User model by its id and updates that User object with the purchase history
+      - Finds the user from the User model by its id and updates purchase history for that User model object
       - Sends back a response whether this operation is successful or not
     - This method takes req, res, and next as arguments
     - Start with an empty history array.
 This is the user purchase history: `let history = []`